Herman Ese'ese

-He previously played for the Dolphins, the Gold Coast Titans, the Newcastle Knights, the Brisbane Broncos, and the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL) in Australia.
+He previously played for the Canterbury-Bankstown Bulldogs, Brisbane Broncos, Newcastle Knights, Gold Coast Titans and the Dolphins in the NRL in Australia.

 Background

 Ese'ese was born in Auckland, New Zealand.
 He is of Samoan descent and is the nephew of New Zealand Kiwis international Ali Lauiti'iti.

 Ese'ese played his junior rugby league for the Mangere East Hawks and Wests Panthers, before being signed by the Canterbury-Bankstown Bulldogs in 2015.

 Playing career

 Canterbury-Bankstown Bulldogs (2013-2015)

 In 2013 and 2014, Ese'ese played for the Canterbury-Bankstown Bulldogs' NYC team.

 In 2015, Ese'ese graduated to the Canterbury-Bankstown Bulldogs' New South Wales Cup team.
 In Round 7 of the 2015 NRL season, he made his NRL debut for the Canterbury-Bankstown club against the Manly Warringah Sea Eagles.
 He was contracted to the Bulldogs until the end of 2016, however, after being stood down in April due to a drink driving charge, he was released from the final year of his contract.
 Late in the year, he signed with the Souths Logan Magpies in the Queensland Cup for 2016, while training with the Brisbane Broncos during the 2016 pre-season.